FredrikB96/small-projects/BitwiseTicTacToe/ReadMe.txt

   - Bitwise operations to handle moves per player.
   - GUI should utilize the console imput.
-  - Use atleast one lamda
+  - Use atleast one lamda (not necessary, more to force me to learn it properly)

 Implementation plan: